8base/Documentation/docs/backend/development-tools-sdk-api-readme.md

 ---
 id: 'development-tools-sdk-api-readme'
-sidebar_label: 'Overview'
+sidebar_label: 'API Module'
 slug: '/backend/development-tools/sdk/api'
 ---

-# Api Module
+# API Module

 The `Api` module is used to conveniently execute GraphQL queries, mutations, and subscriptions against a workspace.